13 Authentic Mexican Bread Recipes to Bake at Home

 11. Rosca de Reyes

-Rosca de Reyes is a festive Mexican bread that is traditionally enjoyed during the celebration of Three Kings Day on January 6th each year.
+Rosca de Reyes is a festive Mexican bread that celebrates the festivity of Three Kings Day on January 6th each year.

-This sweet bread is often shaped into an oval ring but you can also find it as a round wreath.
+Bakers often shape this sweet bread into an oval ring, but you can also find it as a round wreath.

 Rosca de reyes with 6 sugar costrones on top of a wooden plater.